hwsc-org/hwsc-org.github.io/wikis/frontend-svc/general.md

 - Keep as 'Immutable' as possible! i.e: Do **NOT** overwrite styles with the same name to have different functionality.
 - **DO NOT NEST ANY DEEPER THAN 3 LEVELS!**
+- Only use the `@import` command to import files that set variables.
+- If you `@import` a partial which generates styles, and the partial is called or imported elsewhere, the generated CSS will contain duplicate styles.
+Only use `@import` on 'safe' partials which generate and set variables for use elsewhere, but don't produce any CSS.
+Then, the files which call `@import` on these 'safe' partials can use these common variables to generate styles as needed.
+- Whenever a new feature is added to the frontend, make a good faith effort to pay attention to these things:
+    - Are all new clickable/interactive items also accessible to a keyboard?
+    - If an item is interactive, does it have hover and focus behaviour?
+    - If color is removed from the page, is all essential information still present?
+        - talking about color blind accessibility

 - Split up classes via 'separation of concerns'.
     - Layout
     - Style